UQ-PAC/BASIL/readme.md

-# BAP-to-Boogie Translator
+# BIL-to-Boogie Translator

 ## About

-The BAP-to-Boogie Translator generates semantically equivalent Boogie source files (`.bpl`) from AArch64/ARM64 binaries that have been lifted to the BAP (Binary Analysis Platform) intermediate ADT format.
+The BIL-to-Boogie Translator generates semantically equivalent Boogie source files (`.bpl`) from AArch64/ARM64 binaries that have been lifted to the BAP (Binary Analysis Platform) intermediate ADT format.

 This repository contains a program which takes BAP adt files and readelf output as input, and produces a boogie program.